Healthy Homes Assessment Poukawa

 What We Do

-We value your money We will conduct comprehensive inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning the house.
+We take your investment seriously and conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun parts of owning or purchasing your own house.

-We offer a wide range of solutions to ensure that you are fully informed about the condition of any property you could be considering buying or selling in addition to other services.
+We specialise in a variety of solutions to make sure that you are fully aware of the state of any property you could be considering buying or selling in addition to other services.

-We not only cooperate with you, we also work with some major clients, including local councils, banks, and insurance companies.
-They seem to appreciate the peace of mind provided, due to the details in our building inspection reports.
+We not only work with you but we also work with some big clients like bank branches, local councils, and insurance companies.
+They seem to appreciate this reassurance provided, due to the details in our building inspection reports.

 • Pre Purchase & Pre Sale Reports